LLM Study at Waikato

 - a Paper-based TOEFL score of 600 (with at least 5.5 on the Test of Written English), or

 - an IBT (Internet Based TOEFL) score of 100 with a Writing score of 22, or

 - a B grade or better at Level 8 in the Certificate of Attainment in English Language.

 All other evidence is considered on a case by case basis.
 However, in individual circumstances, we might accept other means of proof as proficiency of English, which may include competition of tertiary degrees in English.
-Alternatively, you may choose to take English Courses provided at Waikato Pathways College before enrolling in the LLM Programme.
+Alternatively, you may choose to take English Courses provided at University of Waikato College before enrolling in the LLM Programme.

 Our full year LL.M. tuition fees amount to approximately $32,040 per year for international students.

 For more detailed information on tuition fees visit: www.waikato.ac.nz/study/money/fees-internat.shtml

 In addition to your tuition fee and airfare, you will need to cover your living costs, information about living costs can be found here - https://www.waikato.ac.nz/study/costs/cost-of-living however this will depend on where and how you live, and does not take into account further travel, entertainment or personal expenses.
 In general, you will find the cost of living in Hamilton is a lot less expensive than in other major cities throughout New Zealand.